 To ask about any problems with health, family history, and to check blood pressure, height, and weight.
 The pill is not suitable for some women (e.g. heavy smokers, or those whose weight increases the risk of blood clots)

 The patch is excellent for controlling periods - they will usually be lighter and less painful, and you can control when a period comes.

-Some women can't use the patch because of a risk of blood clots (clinics will check medical history, smoking, blood pressure and weight).
+Some people can't use the patch because of a risk of blood clots (clinics will check medical history, smoking, blood pressure and weight).

 How much effort is the patch?

-Women stick a patch on their skin and change it once a week for three weeks.
-On the fourth week, they will go patch free.
-Their period will usually come during the fourth week, so it’s easy to predict when a period is coming.
+You stick a patch on your skin and change it once a week for three weeks.
+On the fourth week, you go patch free.
+Your period will usually come during the fourth week, so it’s easy to predict when a period is coming.